A group of engineering students are tapping into their technological expertise to try and make history.

 The idea is to tap into three energy related technologies to help the UAV fly — a power generation device that uses sunlight, one that harnesses energy from the vibration of the wing, and power storage using the supercapacitors, he said.
-In the long-term goal is to integrate these technologies into a 3-D additive printed composite structure UAV wing to save weight and cost.
+The long-term goal is to integrate these technologies into a 3-D additive printed composite structure UAV wing to save weight and cost.

-On a recent afternoon, four teams clustered around work different stations
+On a recent afternoon, four teams clustered around different work stations.

 One team worked on the design and testing of the aircraft power generation system.
 Another group focused on developing 3D printing and testing methods for the UAV wing.
 A third team zeroed in on improving the 3D-printed supercapacitors, which are made of graphene – a sheet-like material made of carbon atoms arranged in a chicken wire-like lattice.